 - WaveVR 3.1.1 or later is required for ARMv8 support.

-- WaveVR Hand API (requires WaveVR 3.2.0 or newer) can be used as optional backend.
+- WaveVR Hand API (requires WaveVR 3.2.0) can be used as optional backend.
 See Select Hand Engine section for details.

 - The android phone library works for non-VR, Cardboard and Daydream.